zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_nic.rst

 - The targeted Z system must be in the Dynamic Partition Manager (DPM) operational mode.
 - The HMC userid must have these task permissions: 'Partition Details'.
-- The HMC userid must have object-access permissions to these objects: Partitions of the target NICs, CPCs of these partitions, network adapters backing the target NICs.
+- The HMC userid must have object\-access permissions to these objects: Partitions of the target NICs, CPCs of these partitions, network adapters backing the target NICs.